Table of Content

 EAI – Enterprise Application Integration

-Some of its advantages include – streamlined data exchange, saves time and energy, reduced labor cost, human errors are minimized.
+Some of its advantages include – streamlined data exchange, saves time and energy, reduced labor cost, and human errors are minimized.

 SOA – Service-Oriented Architecture